Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

   for some reason, when I clicked READY on the Draw_Page, it did not move from the Draw_Page to the Final_Page, but instead it automatically moved to the start_screen.

-  To solve this issue, I repositioned RESTART button to top right corner.
+  To solve this issue, I repositioned RESTART button to top right corner so the button positions do not coincide.

 ## 22 April 2021
 ##### day-10